Social Anxiety Meaning

 Social Anxiety Screener: Could This Be You?

-In plain language, here are the kinds of questions I would ask myself:
+In simple terms, the questions I would ask myself are:

-• Do I avoid situations because I fear embarrassment?
+• Do I avoid social situations because I fear embarrassment?

-• Do I spend too much time preparing for ordinary social moments?
+• Do I spend too much time preparing for ordinary interactions?

 Social Anxiety and Blushing — The Symptom No One Talks About